-- General Fund and Highway Fund Investments.
-Adds the Investment Authority as an entity to advise the Governor and Council of State with investments.
-It would be the Investment Authority's duty to invest the cash of the General Fund, the Highway Fund and the Highway Trust Fund. - Special Fund Investments.
-Directs it is the Investment Authority's duty to invest the cash for all the special funds held by the Treasurer under G.S.
-147-69.
+- Special Fund Investments.
+Directs it is the Investment Authority's duty to invest the cash of the special funds held by the Treasurer under G.S.
+147-69.2.
 The caps would be removed on the amount of Retirement Systems' assets that may be invested in specified funds, but the aggregate market value of these specified funds would not exceed 80% of the market value of all invested assets of the Retirement Systems.
 The market value of illiquid investments would be limited to 40% of the market value of all invested assets of the Retirement System.
 The Investment Authority would be able to invest up to 80% of the Escheat Fund assets.
 Reference to the Investment Advisory Committee would be removed.
 The requirement for any third party investment management organization to have total assets under management of at least one hundred million dollars at the inception of the investment management arrangement would be removed. - Venture Capital Multiplier Fund.
 Removes the public procurement process to select a third-party professional investment management firm and authorizes the Investment Authority to select the third-party professional investment firm to invest the assets of the Escheat Fund.
 Documents concerning the Fund would no longer be public records, and the Investment Authority would be required to develop a specified conflict of interest policy. - Administration of Investment Authority's Investment Programs.
 Would allow the Investment Authority to charge administrative fees for the operation of investment programs.
 The Investment Authority's designated attorneys would review all proposed investment contracts and all proposed contracts for investment-related services to meet specified criteria.
 The requirement to report the incentive bonus paid to the Chief Investment Officer to the Joint Legislative Commission on Governmental Operations would be removed. - Support for Supplemental Retirement Board of Trustees.
 The Supplemental Retirement Board of Trustees would be able to request support or assistance from the Investment Authority.